Top 10 Things to Know About the Feed-in-Tariff

 The Government-backed incentive is open to businesses, communities, homeowners and even schools, and allows people taking part in the scheme to benefit financially by generating their own electricity.

-2. The current generation Tariff pays up to 13.39p/kWh for solar PV depending on the type and size of the system used to generate the energy, while the Export Tariff pays 4.85p/kWh for any surplus energy you export back to the grid.
+2. The Generation Tariff currently pays up to 13.39p/kWh for solar PV depending on the type and size of the system used to generate the energy, while the Export Tariff pays 4.85p/kWh for any surplus energy you export back to the grid.

 3. To qualify the technology needs to have been installed between 15 July 2009 and 31 March 2010 and transferred to the feed-in tariff before 1 April 2010 OR the technology was installed after 1 April 2010 by an installer who is certified under the Microgeneration Certificate Scheme.

-5. The tariffs are normally paid over the course of 20 years.
+5. The FiT is normally paid over the course of 20 years.

-6. The feed-in tariff scheme is regulated by energy regulator Ofgem.
+6. The Feed-in Tariff is regulated by energy regulator Ofgem.

 7. The scheme is not currently available in Northern Ireland.

-10. With the feed-in tariff you benefit in three ways.
-Aside from the savings on your energy bills, you’ll receive payment from generating your own electricity plus an extra payment should you export any of the energy you generate back to the national grid.
+10. With the Feed-in Tariff, you benefit in 3 ways: aside from the savings on your energy bills, you’ll receive payment from generating your own electricity plus an extra payment should you export any of the energy you generate back to the national grid.